sound-mind-banner

 There are some very good reasons why people with depression should not drink alcohol.

-2. Alcohol lowers the seratonin and norepinephrine levels in the brain.
+Alcohol lowers the serotonin and nor epinephrine levels in the brain.
 They are both neurotransmitters in your brain and they are responsible for your sense of well-being.
-They are also known as your built in feel good chemicals.
-Unlike seratonin, norepinephrine is also a stress hormone.
-It's job is to also help you during the fight or flight response.
+They are also known as your built in "feel good" chemicals.
+Unlike serotonin, norepinephrine is also a stress hormone and it has a job to also help you during the fight or flight response.

-3. Alcohol temporarily voids out any positive effects of your natural stress hormones.
-This means, norepinephrine cannot do it's job should you be drinking during a time of real threat.
+Alcohol temporarily voids out any positive effects of your natural stress hormones.
+This means, nor epinephrine cannot do its job should you be drinking during a time of real threat.

 For others, they drink to alleviate their pre-existing depressive feelings.
 But since alcohol is already a depressant, they are only making matters worse and many times without even knowing it.